Job Satisfaction and Employment

 In order to achieve our Mid-Term Business Plan, we are hiring people with advanced specialized skills, such as digital transformation (DX) and environment-related technologies.
 In addition to agency recruitment and direct recruitment, we use referrals from company members and alumni hiring to efficiently hire talented people and people who are well versed in our culture and operations.
 Additionally, we are building an environment where the same opportunities for training and promotion are available to all company members, regardless of when or how they joined the Company.
 In the future, we will focus on implementing new initiatives alongside our regular work acquiring talented people with different backgrounds, experience, and knowledge, who can bring added value to our company's business.

-- The number of mid-career hires for skilled positions does not included.
+• The number of mid-career hires for skilled positions is not included

 Human Resource Retention Activities